Begin With A Beginner’s Mind33 comments

 Begin with a beginner’s mind

 This is a practice that can help anyone see and create a new world.
 When something happens, say “I don’t know what this means.”
 This allows the spiritual journey meaning to come through, and the understanding-the-situation-from-other’s-perspective to shine.
 It takes us out of the ego self.
 (A self-centered self.)
+Out of the anxiety.
 And helps us see from the big picture view.

 The reason I am writing about it today is that two people this week rattled it back to me as something I told them that has stuck with them.